Doc Audit & Project Scoping Playbook for Freelance Tech Writers

 - Standards: Code block style, naming conventions, versioning strategy, changelog policy, localization readiness.

-- Entry points: Is there a clear Quickstart or first-run experience?
+- Entry Points: Is there a clear Quickstart or first-run experience?

 - Accuracy: Do example requests work against the live API?